 Apparently, there is nationwide coverage for calls in Iceland, while using data might be a bit trickier some places.

-Hopefully I’ve made you a little excited to visit Iceland in winter!
-For more inspiration, check out these 10 incredible Iceland winter attractions or head to my Iceland photo diary that shows the incredible beauty of Iceland in 46 photos.
+Hopefully, I’ve made you a little excited to visit Iceland in winter!
+For more practical information, take a look at this post about what to wear in Iceland in winter or head to my Iceland photo diary that shows the incredible beauty of Iceland in 46 photos.

 Or simply peruse my other Iceland articles.